Workplace health and wellbeing: How a smart office can improve 6 key business KPIs

 Yet truly smart workspaces are about more than just technology: they are about people.
 Smart workspaces understand individuals – their preferences and pain points – to optimise it for their use, creating an atmosphere that improves their productivity, health and wellbeing at work.
 Thanks to this kind of understanding, smart workspaces aren’t just driving new efficiencies, but are also enhancing business KPIs such as talent engagement and retention.

-As the home office has become the current standard for many of us, we have all had to pay more attention to how employees interact with their work environment.
-This same attention will become invaluable as businesses move to hybrid work models where employees both work from home and the office.
+Hybrid working has been the answer for many in the return to work, but this doesn’t mean that it’s the right way forward for everyone.
+Following this, more people are coming back to the office now that they can.
 To handle the more immediate concerns of the returning to the office – such as reducing operational costs and increasing productivity – businesses will need to offer employees workspaces designed around the way they work best.

 Here are six key business KPIs that can be improved by upgrading your traditional office to a smart one: